 - Footage that employs standard techniques such as smooth pans, tilts, dollies, tracks, and zooms.

 - Footage that includes moving subjects.

-- Footage that’s as close to original as possible.
+- Footage that is as close to original as possible.
 When necessary, you can perform basic color correction and image adjustment.

-- Footage that’s been edited removing abrupt camera moves at the start or end of the shot.
+- Footage that has been edited removing abrupt camera moves at the start or end of the shot.

 - Footage that has unclear or odd subject matter.

 - Footage that is poorly composed or not set up in a professional manner (lighting, lens selection, depth of field, exposure, etc.,).